alilleybrinker/notes/technostructuralism.md

 Author's note: the following is a reproduction of a thread I'd posted on Twitter back in 2019.
-I am sharing it here because Twitter has increasingly locked content behind a paywall and I'd like to be able to refer people to this material without them having to have a Twitter/X account.
+I am sharing it here because Twitter has increasingly locked content behind a login prompt and I'd like to be able to refer people to this material without them having to have a Twitter/X account.
 The original thread can be found at [\[twitter\]][twitter].
 The version reproduced here is done without the thread-markers, @-references,